Key Areas Offering Growth Potential

 Examines the competitive positioning and short- to medium-term business strategies of key industry players.
 Strategy is examined within the context of BMI's industry forecasts, our macroeconomic views and our understanding of the wider competitive landscape to generate SWOT analyses.
 The latest financial and operating statistics and key company developments are also incorporated within the company profiles, enabling a full evaluation of recent company performance and future growth prospects.

-We have revised down our forecasts for 2014 real construction industry value growth from -10% to -15% on the back of a further 25% contraction in industry value in the first three months of 2014.
-We have however revised up our forecasts for 2015 onwards as we factor in major projects going into construction.
-Large scale privatisations of transport assets seems to be on the cusp of materialising after years of delays, which provide further upside to our transport forecasts.
+We have revised up our forecasts for 2015 onwards as we factor in major projects going into construction.
+The b oost from the co nstruction of TAP pipeline and large scale privatisations of transport assets, on the cusp of materialising after years of delays, will provide further upside to our transport forecasts.